HEALTH RELATED SERVICE TRACK

 Volunteer Days/Hours: Edmarc's main office hours are 9:00am - 5:00pm, Monday through Friday.
 Volunteer hours will vary depending on the volunteer activity chosen.

 Special Restrictions/Requirements: All volunteers must have a complete background check and attend a brief training session.
 Depending on the volunteer position chosen, other training may also be needed.

-Location: 41 Old Oyster Point Road, Unit D, Newport News, VA
+Location: 41 Old Oyster Point Road, Suite D, Newport News, VA

 Volunteer Days/Hours: Flexible

 Contact: Vicki Vawter, Program and Community Events Manager

 Organization Description: A non-profit improving the lives of women affected by breast cancer through Beyond Boobs! and Pink Link.

 Volunteer Needs: April golf tournament, October 5k/10ks, and small projects throughout the year

 Volunteer Site: Location specific to event